 Anecdotal evidence suggests that pistachios boost fertility.
 However, we need more research before we can conclude.

-Studies show that pistachio nuts can act as an aphrodisiac.
+Studies show that pistachios can act as an aphrodisiac.
 Eating a handful of the nuts every day for three weeks was found to improve sex drive in men (13).

 And the nuts’ arginine, phytosterol, and antioxidant content have also shown to treat erectile dysfunction.